wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/mobile-services/mobile-services-how-to-register-active-directory-authentication.md

 ##Overview

-This topic shows you how to register your apps to be able to use Azure Active Directory as an authentication provider for Azure Mobile Services.
+This topic shows you how to register your apps to be able to use Azure Active Directory as an authentication provider for your mobile service.

 ##Registering your app